 Australia's Reciprocal Health Agreements Medicare information

 Medicare - Australians traveling overseas and Medicare - Visitors to Australia

 Health Insurance Consultants - overview of Australian Reciprocal Health Agreements

 |Booking ahead essential - no guarantee space available - click links in red below

 EnableNSW - The Away From Home Haemodialysis Program>

-Eligible haemodialysis patients living in NSW can access dialysis services at no cost when traveling away from home for education, work, holidays.
-Subject to availability & funding, you can receive up to 3 sessions a year at a unit listed (none in Tasmania) away from your usual place of residence.
-Register for this program if you are a NSW Resident - you and your family may be able to enjoy a well earned break.
+Eligible haemodialysis patients can access dialysis services at no cost when traveling away from home, for education, work, holidays.
+Subject to availability & funding - you can receive up to 3 sessions a year at a dialysis unit listed onsite (none in Tasmania) away from your usual place of residence.
+Register online only if you a NSW resident!

 Newcastle: Wansey Dialysis Centre - John Hunter Hospital NSW>